temple-technology/temple-contracts/README.md

 # temple-contracts

 This repo has the following contracts:
+- Apostles NFT contract
 - SoulboundNFT contract to enable minting Abyss tokens
 - Abyss NFT contract to allow users to mint and generate AI images

+## Apostles NFT
+This is a custom NFT token for a limited number of users.
+The tokens can ony be minted by an authorized minter wallet.
+This is kiind of like a limited edition NFT for a one-off campaign.

 ## SoulboundNFT
 This is a simple non-transferable NFT bound to a wallet.
 It represents a user character and is a requirement